control-toolbox/OptimalControl.jl/docs/src/tutorial-nlp.md

 nothing # hide
 ```

-We can eventually use yet another NLP solverr, [`Percival.jl`](https://jso.dev/Percival.jl), to solve the NLP problem
+We can eventually use yet another NLP solver, [`Percival.jl`](https://jso.dev/Percival.jl), to solve the NLP problem
 with as initial guess the solution from previous solve.

 ```@example main